elibar-uk/CV/README.md

 ####Completely unrelated experience

-Throughout my life I worked with a few jazz orchestras and bands; was involved in music production also as a talent scout; done freelance marketing for restaurant chain and property development projects in Russia and CIS countries.
-With all that I managed to pay for all my education without taking a single loan.
+Throughout my life I worked with a few jazz orchestras and bands; was involved in music production also as a talent scout.
+I've done freelance marketing for restaurant chain and property development projects in Russia and CIS countries.
+My sound work ethic over the years has allowed me to pay for all my education without taking a single loan.

 ## <a name="Interests">Interests</a>

 - Book picks: Brave new World by Aldous Huxley, The Alchemist by Paulo Coelho, One Hundred Years of Solitude by Gabriel García Márquez.
-- Art picks: Lucian Freud, Frida Kahlo, Marc Chagall (I do paint myself,  was exhibited ones at Winzavod Art Gallery (Moscow)).
+- Art picks: Lucian Freud, Frida Kahlo, Marc Chagall (I paint and was once exhibited ones at Winzavod Art Gallery (Moscow)).
-- Music picks:  Radiohead, Flying Pickets, Miles Davis (I have been playing trumpet since I was 11 and was lucky enough to make a dream come true by playing at the stage of Olympic Stadium (Moscow) in front of the audience of 20k+).
+- Music picks:  Radiohead, Flying Pickets, Miles Davis (I’ve played the trumpet since the age of 11 and was lucky enough to make a dream come true and performed on the Olympic Stadium’s stage in Moscow to an audience of 20k+).